becamorin20/Group-16/docs/status.md

 ### Algorithm
 We now describe the algorithm we use to learn the parameters for the above function approximation.
 <div align="center"><img src="https://github.com/becamorin20/Zombie-Maze-Land/blob/master/docs/images/algorithm2.png" width="500"></div>
-Figure 6: An online linear, gradient descent algorithm TD(lambda) for approximating Q(s,a).
+Figure 6: An online linear, gradient descent algorithm TD(lambda) for approximating Q(s,a) with eligibility tracing and an epsilon-greedy exploration.

 ## EVALUATION
 We now describe our evaluation process for our project.